disisanshu/PharmeasyInterview/README.md

 * Medical Lab
 * Pharmaceutical
 ```
-Business is currently not being used as it wasn't in the scope of problem statement but has been included to accomodate further use cases.
+Business is currently not being used as it wasn't in the scope of problem statement but has been included to accommodate
+further use cases.

 Other data models:
 ```